stan1025/AutomationServiceChoreography/Part_1_UseCases/README.md

 **Procedural Logic Parts**
 Procedural relations are defined on the basis of if-then rules.
 If the analyzing service (PEA3) is starting, then the filling service (PEA1) starts.
 With the filling service the stirring service (PEA1) and the dosing service (PEA2) will start.
 For this, the filling service (PEA1) reads the current state of the analyzing service (PEA3) and the dosing service (PEA2) and the stirring serice (PEA1) read the state from the filling service.
 By defining multiple if-then rules between the services of the PEAs, a defined order of procedural actions as well as defined reactions in case of exceptions are created.
+The full list of if-then rules for this example is listed in table 3.

 Information Source<br>(Observed Service)  | Information Sink<br>(Observing Service)
 --- | ---